-This four-day course provides participants with an in-depth understanding of firepower technologies (i.e., gun systems) and an overview of the equipment and systems that are used in, and with guns.
+This five-day course provides participants with an in-depth understanding of firepower technologies (i.e., gun systems) in the way they work and an overview of the equipment and systems that are used in, and with guns.
 The course will begin with an overview of firepower technologies and then introduce participants to the way guns work.
-The course then covers aspects of recoil, installation and ammunition concepts.
+The course then covers aspects of recoil, installation and ammunition concepts as well as gun manufacture.
 This course will consist of a mixture of lectures and tutorials.
-Days 3 and 4 of this course will focus on calculations associated with aspects of gun design including: recoil calculations, internal ballistic calculations and pressure calculations.

 Attendees will receive a comprehensive set of notes covering the lecture content.

 This course is a technical course and is aimed at anyone requiring an advanced understanding of firepower technologies including (and not limited to): design engineers; material scientists; systems engineers; serving officers; and end-users.
 A technical background or qualification is highly recommended to get the most out of this course.

 Introduction to concepts | How guns work | Types and calibres of guns (large and small) | An introduction to ammunition types used in guns

 Small arms weapon systems | Towed guns | Self-propelled Howitzers | Tank guns (cannons) | Naval guns

 Gun location in a turret | Recoil constraints and balance | Autoloaders | An introduction to recoil | Muzzle brakes | Fume extractors | An introduction to potential gun problems